aleshaleksey/fansys23/12-equipment-economy.md

 |Sailing ship (small)|4800|92|yes|yes|yes|
 |Sailing ship (carrack)|12600|92|no|yes|yes|

 **Cart**: A light, two or four wheeled wooden cart, usually without an awning.
 Typically a cart is 5x10ft long and can house 8 passengers and 2 drivers, transporting up to 4000lb, but no more than the drag weight of the beasts of burden pulling it.
 Carts can typically travel on, and off, road.
 The speed of a wagon is 30ft on road and 20ft off road.
-A wagon cannot traverse difficult terrain.
+A cart can traverse difficult terrain at 5ft per round.

 **Wagon**: A heavy, four wheeled cart, usually with an awning.
 A wagon typically is 5x15ft in length, 10ft in height and can house 12 passengers and 2 drivers, transporting up to 8000lb, but no more than the drag weight of the beasts of burden pulling it.
 Wagons can typically travel on, and off, road.
 The speed of a wagon is 25ft on road and 15ft off road.
 A wagon cannot traverse difficult terrain.